 Realtime Collaboration on 3D in the Browser

-2. Design for running simulations (apps) on 3D models
+2. Designing interaction framework for running apps on 3D models

 A multi-purpose space

-As an environment, Sunglass' interface was as less of the interface as could be possible.
-Call-to-actions were visually minimum on the screen and allowed for the 3D objects to remain the primary focus.
+As an environment, Sunglass' interface was meant to be as less of the interface as could be possible.
+Call-to-actions were visually minimum on the screen and allowed for the 3D objects to be the primary focus.

 Space tree to work with information in 3D models